 This bustling West Village eatery offers 14 serene sidewalk seats along the tree-lined West 4th Street.
 Unlike many sidewalk tables, the two-tops are set far back from the curb to avoid close encounters with traffic fumes and irritable pedestrians.
 And the food?
 Chef Gabriel Thompson (Le Bernardin, Del Posto) dishes out modern Italian fare.
 The menu features traditional dishes rarely found outside of Italy, plus a selection of pastas made in-house daily, which are hands down the best thing on the menu.
 Don’t miss the bolognese, where thin tagliatelle ribbons luxuriate beneath a textbook bolognese ragù.

 Nods to the locavore ethos are abundant in the 30-seat outdoor garden—look out for the barely visible veggies growing on the rooftop, the yellow shed housing gardening tools and the edible flowers tucked into hanging boxes.
 Call it back-to-the-land chic: The rustic atmosphere lends the restaurant a romantic-getaway vibe (the one-hour subway ride from midtown to the eatery’s Ditmas Park location also plays a part).
-The menu, developed by chef Tom Kearney (Jean-Georges), is packed with references to bucolic America, and dishes such as the Peas and Lettuce Salad deliver on their garden-fresh promise.
+The menu, developed by chef Tom Kearney (Jean-Georges), is packed with references to bucolic America, and dishes such as the kale salad with celery root and sliced radish deliver on their garden-fresh promise.